Games of Chance vs. Games of Skill

 The main idea of this sufficient criterion is very basic: The symmetry of the game can only strongly disrupted in average by the influence of the players.
 Similar considerations were alraedy made in the past, but it seems that there were some minor gaps in the argumentation concerning the restriction to symmetric games respective to the sufficient character of the criteria.,

 I presented similar criteria for other games, too: non symmetric games, games with several amounts of outcomes and games with more than two players.
 In the case of a tournament I computed the minimal number of games which is sufficient for a predominance of skill.
-An application to the game of poker is possible, but only based on complete rules including a fixed poker variant like Texas Hold'em, limits, number of players and tournament rules.
+An application to the game of poker is possible, but only based on a set of complete rules including a fixed poker variant like Texas Hold'em, betting limits, number of players and tournament rules.

 The diagram shows two symmetric two-person games, which are equivalent in the sense of their game-theoretical minimax analysis:

 Each of these two games starts with two random moves depending on a fixed probability p.
 Depending on the results of these two moves the game terminates (probability for this: 1 – p) or continues by playing a subgame of pure skill (probability for this: p): a chess endgame king-rook-king (left game), respective a match of Go with komi 6½ (right game, a draw is not possible).